lostdecade/manor/_posts/2013-12-20-what-2013-was-like-html5.md

 ## Licenses

 HTML5 gaming portals are popping up everywhere.
 They typically pay a one-time non-exclusive licensing fee for a quality mobile HTML5 game, ranging drastically in price.
-From what we’ve seen, an individual license could earn between $350 and $5000 USD, depending on the quality of the game and success of the partner.
+From what we’ve seen, an individual license could earn between $350-$2k USD, depending on the quality of the game and success of the partner.
 These numbers will likely decrease as more developers saturate the market.
 Many portals offer revenue split only, from which we’ve never seen better pay than the one-time fee.

 These licenses seem like easy money on the surface, and once in a blue moon they are.
 The vast majority of licenses, however, end up being bloody time vampires.
 Portals usually want support for a dozen or more devices, going back as far as Android 2.1 and iOS 3.
 Since many of these portals are brand new, they tend to be very volatile.
 We’ve experienced companies switching contacts multiple times, pivoting away from HTML5, and even shutting down entirely during discussions.